- About genetic disease

 Gene mutations can cause:

-- A protein to malfunction or stop working altogether
+- A protein to not work properly or stop working altogether

-- No protein to be made at all
+- An insufficient amount of protein or no protein to be made at all

 When a protein is missing or not working properly, the function in the body that protein controls will be affected, resulting in a genetic disease.

 Gene therapy is a potential approach to treating or preventing genetic diseases.
 The goal of gene therapy is to address a genetic disease at its source—the gene.
 This can be done by modifying (changing) genes or creating new functional genes in a laboratory and delivering them to specific cells in the body.